-The HPA measure provides specifications that encompass the performance of attics and HVAC ducts.
-Current HPA QII criteria for below-deck batt insulation is not clearly defined in the Residential Reference Appendices.
+The HPA measure provides specifications which encompass the performance of attics and HVAC ducts.
+Current HPA Quality Insulation Installation (QII) criteria for below-deck batt insulation is not clearly defined in the Reference Appendices.
 In that regard, this measure is related to QII.
-Proposed modifications to the HERS inspection procedures can be found in the QII CASE Report.
+Proposed modifications to the QII inspection procedures can be found in the QII CASE Report.